thejpster/monotron/README.md

 The 25-pin Parallel Printer Port is connected to the Monotron PCB's AtMega48 I/O controller.
 You send commands to the AtMega to get it to drive the printer port.
-Currently only SPP (classic mono-directional support as found on the original IBM PC).
+Currently only SPP (classic mono-directional support as found on the original IBM PC) is planned for support.
 Support for the fancier EPP and ECP modes is TBD.

 ## Monotron PCB